vansky/nc-tutorial/README.md

 Place the `rrc` and `keys` directories in the `neural-complexity/data` directory.

+Move the python notebook to the `neural-complexity` directory

+All commands should be run within the `neural-complexity` directory

 ### Try out the system interactively

     time python main.py --model_file 'grnn.model' --vocab_file 'grnn.vocab' --interact

-### Analyze top-N guesses of the system
+### Analyze top-N guesses of the system (N = 3 here)

-    time python main.py --model_file 'grnn.model' --vocab_file 'grnn.vocab' --interact\
-    --guess --guessn 3
+    time python main.py --model_file 'grnn.model' --vocab_file 'grnn.vocab' --interact --guess --guessn 3
     # Add --guessprob to see the probabilities associated with the guesses

-## Check out the python notebook in this directory for additional analyses
+Check out the python notebook for additional analyses

-Move the python notebook to the `neural-complexity` directory